LordChunk/kifflom_log/README.md

 # Kifflom Log - FiveM Plugin
-# Kifflom Log - FiveM Plugin

 ## Overview

-Kifflom Log is a logging plugin for FiveM servers that integrates with Grafana Loki.
-It automatically captures and logs network events and export calls from your server resources, providing detailed insights for debugging and monitoring.
 Kifflom Log is a logging plugin for FiveM servers that integrates with Grafana Loki.
 It automatically captures and logs network events and export calls from your server resources, providing detailed insights for debugging and monitoring.

 ### Features